Filipedel/Projet-django/README.md

 Pay attention to this "README".
-In fact, there aren't have the all project.
+In fact, there is not the whole project.
 I've only put the views,templates(html), settings and url.